 Chill green or black tea bags in the refrigerator for 30 minutes and place them on the affected area for about 10 minutes.
 Remove the tea bags and rinse your face.
 Do this once or twice daily until the redness is gone.

-Red ring around the iris of the eye is usually a side effect of wearing contact lenses which are ill fitting or torn.
+A red ring around the iris of the eye is usually a side effect of wearing contact lenses that are ill-fitting or torn.
 It can also be a reaction to the contact lens itself or the cleaning solution.
-If you do not wear contact lens and develop a red rind around the iris of the eye, it may be secondary to bacteria or viral conjunctivitis.
-Corneal ulcer or iritis are rather uncommon causes.
+If you do not wear a contact lens and develop a red rind around the iris of the eye, it may be secondary to bacteria or viral conjunctivitis.
+Corneal ulcers or iritis are rather uncommon causes.